beamyyl/dwm/README.md

-# This dwm config brings back i3 / hyprland behaviour, where you can move windows with Super LMB and resize with Super Shift RMB without putting them in floating.
+### This dwm config brings back i3 / hyprland behaviour, where you can move windows with Super LMB and resize with Super Shift RMB without putting them in floating.
-## Dependencies
+# Installation guide + dependencies:

 **Arch**
 ```bash